BrianMikinski/ngSchematicsPlayground/README.md

 ```

 ### Unit Testing
-`npm run test` will run the unit tests, using Jasmine as a runner and test framework.
+`npm run test` will run the unit tests using jasmine as a runner and test framework.

 ### Publishing